 This is exactly what artist-inspired styles on Suno Styles do — they capture an artist's sonic DNA in descriptors that Suno understands, without using names that might get filtered.

-The Style of Music field only controls the sonic/musical output.
+The Styles field only controls the sonic/musical output.
 Lyrics are handled separately.
-The style field and lyrics field work independently — a heavy metal style with romantic lyrics is totally valid.
+The Styles field and Lyrics field work independently — a heavy metal style with romantic lyrics is totally valid.

 The Shortcut

-If you're just getting started with Suno, browsing curated prompts is the fastest way to understand what good style prompts look like.
-Even if you end up writing your own, having proven examples to study and modify beats starting from zero.
+If you're just getting started with Suno, browsing structured prompts is the fastest way to understand what works.
+Even if you end up writing your own, having detailed examples to study and modify beats starting from zero.

 Ready to explore?
-Browse 1,200+ curated style prompts or check out artist-inspired styles to find your sound.
+Browse 1,400+ style prompts or check out artist-inspired styles to find your sound.